vladbv/daily-coding-problem/README.md

 This problem was asked by Facebook.

 Given three 32-bit integers x, y, and b, return x if b is 1 and y if b is 0, using only mathematical or bit operations.
 You can assume b can only be 1 or 0.
+<h2>Problem 72</h2>
+This problem was asked by Airbnb.

+We're given a hashmap associating each courseId key with a list of courseIds values, which represents that the prerequisites of courseId are courseIds.
+Return a sorted ordering of courses such that we can finish all courses.

+Return null if there is no such ordering.

+For example, given {'CSC300': ['CSC100', 'CSC200'], 'CSC200': ['CSC100'], 'CSC100': []}, should return ['CSC100', 'CSC200', 'CSCS300'].